Radios I Have Known

 A few features strongly suggest a Sangean heritage: a lock switch and a switchable speaker.
 However, unlike similarly sized Sangean portables, the CC Pocket does not have a bass-boost option.

 The user manual indicates that the weather alert feature turns the radio into a dedicated weather-band receiver for a chosen period of time ranging up to 16 hours, with the receiver primed to sound an alarm when the National Weather Service issues a weather warning.
 The manual says, "AM and FM will be disabled [when the alert function is activated] because of chip limitations."
-I haven't been able to test this feature since weather alerts are rare in the Bay Area.
+I wasn't able to test this feature since weather alerts were rare in the Bay Area.

 Version 2